How Yemen's Houthis' well-deserved terrorist label gives Biden important leverage - Yemen Watch

 “The designations are also intended to advance efforts to achieve a peaceful, sovereign and united Yemen that is both free from Iranian interference and at peace with its neighbors.”

 One reason why the Trump administration was able to achieve a lot in the Middle East was probably its readiness to call a spade a spade.
+And Pompeo’s description, by all accounts, was spot on.
 The war in Yemen escalated in 2015 when the Iran-backed Houthis overthrew the UN-recognized government of President Abed Rabbo Mansour Hadi.
 A coalition of Arab states, backed by the US, Britain and France, launched a military campaign to restore the legitimate government to power.

 This section contains relevant reference points, placed in (Opinion field)